Esaou/projet8symf/CONTRIBUTING.md

 ### Symfony best practices

-To have a good use of the framework Symfony, check the documentation.
+To have a good use of Symfony, check the documentation.

 [Symfony best pratices](https://symfony.com/doc/current/index.html) for current version.